 Join Our Team

-The fire service in Nova Scotia has came a long way since the early days of bucket brigades and horse drawn steam pumpers .
+The Fire Service in Nova Scotia has come a long way since the early days of bucket brigades and horse drawn steam pumpers.
 It has become one of the most diverse and challenging professions known today.
-Imagine learning and developing skills to cope with situations ranging from structure fires, medical assist calls, hazardous chemical spills and more.
+Imagine learning and developing skills to cope with situations ranging from structure fires, medical assistance calls, hazardous chemical spills and more.
 Consider the challenge of helping people at all hours of the day and night, seven days a week, in any kind of weather and very often under highly stressful and emotionally challenging conditions.
 However, the personal rewards and self satisfaction that comes from being a part of this team is often beyond description.

 Who we are looking for...